sampsyo/wax2016/content/cfp.md

 Accepted papers will be presented in short talks, around 5 to 15 minutes.

 A link will appear here to the submission site.
-Submissions are tentatively due on February 10, 2016.

 [pc]: {{< relref "#program-committee" >}}